mycpp/myCPP/README.md

 The University of Tennessee Bredesen Center and the University of Tennessee Nuclear Engineering department have undergone a collaborative effort in evaluating the Environmental Protection Agency’s (EPA) Clean Power Plan (CPP) for its accuracy and fair treatment of all energy sources.

 ## Original Scope of the Tool
-The original intention of the Bredesen Center was to aide policymakers (and members of the interested public) in understanding the state compliance pathways of the EPA's Clean Power Plan.
-This would be done in the form of visual aides i.e. state maps and toggle bars.
+The original intention of the tool was to aide policymakers (and members of the interested public) in understanding the state compliance pathways of the EPA's Clean Power Plan.
+This would be done in the form of visual aides i.e. state maps and toggle bars created by Bredesen Center students.

 ## Feature Plan